Maumagnaguagno/maumagnaguagno.github.io/Ruby.md

 ```

 ## Rescue
-Sometimes your program is interrupted by an error, other times you just did something wrong and decided to finish it, causing an interruption ``CTRL+C``
+Sometimes your program is interrupted by an error, other times you just noticed something wrong and decided to hit ``CTRL+C``, causing an interruption.
+But that does not mean your program is going to terminate, sometimes you need to save your changes before a clean exit and the computer must rescue you.
-Useful when combined with timers, so you know how much time has passed until your patience has run dry.
+This is also useful when combined with timers, so you know how much time has passed until your patience has run dry.
-Remember that you can also use ``rescue`` blocks in method definitions.
+Remember that you can also use ``rescue`` blocks in method definitions, without ``begin``.

 ```ruby
 begin # or def bar